harshnative/pySecureCryptos/documentations/developement/aesWrapper.md

 * password -> password will be used to encrypt the string. should be at least 10 to 12 digits long containing combination of lower , upper case and digits as well as special chars.
 The more strong and longer and not easily guessable the password is , the stronger is the encryption.
 * chunkSize - chunk size in MB , each chunks is encrypted individually and then joined together

+Note - do not store SHA256 hash of your password , as it is used in encryption here. use SHA384 or SHA512.

 <br>
 <br>